bbengfort/honu/README.md

     $ honu put -k foo -v bar
     $ honu get -k foo

-By default, the client will connect to a local server or the one specified by the `$HONU_SERVER_ADDR`; to specify a different address to connect to, use the `-a` flag.
+By default, the client will connect to a local server or the one specified by the `$HONU_SERVER_ADDR`; to specify a different address to connect to, use the `-a`, `--addr` flag.

 The throughput experiment can be run for a specified duration as follows: